 The picture on the right is supposed to emphasize this.
 It shows that the amount of effort going into PDCA should heavily lean on the “P” part.
 A proper PDCA is always done on the shop floor, in a cross functional workshop, with a board or flip chart and with lots of pictures, drawings and sketches.

-In our humble opinion your number one quality tools are your feet, your eyes (or your seven senses) and your brain.
+In my humble opinion your number one quality tools are your feet, your eyes (or your seven senses) and your brain.
 Go to Gemba and use YOUR tools!

 What used to be “quality circles” or “QRQC=quick response to quality concerns” is nowadays called “scrums”.
-This requires trained facilitators to manage and guide such workshops and we are happy to assist your organization develop this capability.
+This requires trained facilitators to manage and guide such workshops and I will be happy to assist your organization develop this capability.